collindching/multilevel-modeling/Notes/Data Analysis Using Regression and Multilevel:Hierarchical Models/Chapter 11 - Multilevel Structures.md

 ## Indicator variables and fixed or random effects

+In a typical classical regression, we typically include an indicator for $N - 1$ categories to prevent collinearity from occurring.
+However, this isn't a problem in multilevel modeling because indicators are themselves modeled based on group-level idstributions.

 ## Costs and benefits of multilevel modeling

+What classical regression achieves:

+- Prediction of continuous or discrete outcomes
+- Fitting nonlinear relations with transformations
+- Inclusion of categorical predictors using indicator variables
+- Modeling interactions between inputs
+- Causal inference

+### Motivations for multilevel modeling

+Causal inference, study of variation, prediction of future outcomes are siome reasons.

+#### Benefits
-- Accounting for individual- and group-level variation in estimating group-level regression coefficients
+- Accounting for individual- and group-level variation together while estimating group-level regression coefficients
-- Modeling variation among individual-level regression coefficients (how coefficients vary across groups)
+- Modeling variation among individual-level regression coefficients; in particular, when we want to model variation of these coefficients across groups, make predictions for new groups, or account for group-level variation in uncertainty for individual-level coefficients
 - Estimating regression coefficents for particular groups

+#### Potential costs

+A potential drawback to multilevel modeling is the complexity added by modeling groups.

+Another is that multilevel modeling requires additional assumptions for each level of the model, such as additivity, linearity, independence, equal variance, and normality.

+#### When to use multilevel modeling

+When there is little group-level variation, multilevel models reduce to classicial regression with no group indicators; when group-level coefficeints vary greatly, multilevel modeling reduces to classical regression with group indicators.

+When the number of groups is small, there is typically not enough information to estimate group-level variation.